Receiving SMS and webhook setup for SMS notifications

 phone_number

-, it should be the same as the secret that you have provided in the API consolesent
+, it should be the same as the secret that you have provided in the API console

-, boolean, true if you sent the message, false otherwisereceived
+, boolean, true if you sent the message, false otherwise

-, boolean, true if you received the message, false otherwisetimestamp
+, boolean, true if you received the message, false otherwise

 , only in sent messages, boolean, true if you sent the message from TextLink console